 I’m such a sucker for it, and I love all kinds.
-From Cranberry Pecan Coffee Cake to Caramel Apple Coffee Cake to Lemon Raspberry Coffee Cake and this delicious Pumpkin Coffee Cake, there’s just something about it that gets me every time.
+And this delicious Pumpkin Coffee Cake?
+There’s just something about it that gets me every time.

 Maybe it’s the streusel topping or the fact that it goes so well with my morning coffee.
 Or maybe it’s just the simple fact that I’m eating cake for breakfast.
 I mean…how is that even acceptable….?

 Yet, somehow, it is.
 And it’s not only acceptable, but with my family it’s actually expected.
 A brunch without coffee cake would be like a birthday without presents.
 In other words, not okay!

 Luckily, this Pumpkin Coffee Cake is not only delicious, it’s also super easy to make.
 And you can never go wrong with a heavy dose of streusel.